 What is Mazekomi Furikake?

-Furikake is a product meant to be sprinkled mainly over hot steamed plain rice, and after you sprinkle it over cooked rice, you usually eat the Furikake topped rice as it is.
+Furikake is a product meant to be sprinkled mainly on a hot bowl of white rice, and after sprinkling, we usually eat the Furikake topped rice as it is.
 This is the traditional way of eating Furikake flakes.

 Mazekomi Furikake (混ぜ込みふりかけ)

-Mazekomi Furikake can be told apart from usual Furikake seasonings by the name, in which the word “Mazekomi (混ぜ込み)” meaning “mixing in” in Japanese is usually included.
+Mazekomi Furikake can be told apart from ordinary Furikake by the name, in which the word “Mazekomi (混ぜ込み)” meaning “mixing in” is usually included.

 But of course, you can use normal Furikake, like the usage of Mazekomi Furikake, by mixing into steamed plain rice, like when you make Onigiri rice balls.